 2. Leaving TFSA money in a big bank savings account

 Most Canadians open their TFSA at their existing bank out of convenience.
-The result is often a TFSA earning 0.01% to 0.55% at TD, RBC, or Scotiabank — when EQ Bank or Neo Financial would pay 10 to 50 times more for the same account type, with identical CDIC insurance.
+The result is often a TFSA earning 0.01% to 0.55% at TD, RBC, or Scotiabank — when EQ Bank or Neo Financial would pay significantly more for the same account type, with identical CDIC insurance.
 Switching is straightforward: open a TFSA at a better institution and request a direct transfer (not a withdrawal) to avoid triggering the contribution room rules.

 3. Holding cash for 20 years instead of investing

 A cash TFSA is excellent for short-term savings goals.
-But if you’re saving for retirement and have a 20-year horizon, holding everything in cash at 2–3% likely won’t keep pace with your long-term needs.
-For genuinely long-term money, a TFSA at a brokerage holding diversified low-cost ETFs (like Wealthsimple’s managed portfolio) is likely to produce significantly better results over decades — though with more volatility along the way.
+But if you’re saving for retirement and have a 20-year horizon, holding everything in cash at 1–3% likely won’t keep pace with your long-term needs.
+For genuinely long-term money, a TFSA holding diversified low-cost ETFs at Wealthsimple is likely to produce significantly better results over decades — though with more volatility along the way.

 ❓ Frequently Asked Questions About TFSAs